w3f/Web3-wiki/polkadot/docs/polkadot/builders/bridging.md

-# Briding Your Substrate Chain to Polkadot
+# Bridging Your Substrate Chain to Polkadot

 This guide will show you how to bridge your Substrate chain to the Polkadot network.